ECJ strengthens transparency: credit agencies must disclose decision-making processes

 ECJ to decide on the limits and scope of the right to information

 The Vienna Administrative Court referred several fundamental questions to the ECJ regarding the interpretation of Art.
 15 para.
-1 lit. h GDPR.
+1 lit. h GDPR presented.
 The central problem was to determine the limits and scope of the data subject's right to information in relation to automated decision-making processes.
-The Administrative Court's questions concerned in particular
+The questions posed by the Administrative Court concerned in particular

-- Scope of the information obligations: What specific information must controllers provide in order to comply with the requirements of Art.
-15 (1) (h) GDPR?
+1. Scope of the Duty to inform: What specific information must Responsible persons to meet the requirements of Art.
+15 (1) (h) of the GDPR.
+GDPR to correspond?

-- Consideration of trade secrets: Is disclosure also required if business secrets or personal data of third parties are involved?
+2. Consideration of trade secrets: Is disclosure also required if this involves business secrets or trade secrets? personal data third parties are affected?

 Reading tip: Data minimization and data economy - ECJ overturns obligation to address customers when purchasing tickets online